 Continue reading Jersey Monthly Newsletter – February 2015

 Sometimes you want to examine what impact would a new JAX-RS filter have on performance of your application.
 Whether your custom message body provider is as fast as you though or you simply want to find out the throughput of your JAX-RS resources or client instances.
 Recently we were looking into this area and we’ve created few utilities that may make your life easier if you want to write micro-benchmarks for JAX-RS applications.

 Continue reading Micro-Benchmarking JAX-RS Applications

-We have released the 1.17 version of Jersey, the open source, production quality, reference implementation of JAX-RS.
+We have released Jersey 1.19, the open source, production quality, reference implementation of JAX-RS 1.1.
 The JAX-RS 1.1 specification is available at the JCP web site and also available in non-normative HTML here.

 For an overview of JAX-RS features read the Jersey user guide.
 To get started with Jersey read the getting started section of that guide.
 To understand more about what Jersey depends on read the dependencies section of that guide.
 See change log here.